New Year, New You: How A Little Self-Love Can Transform Your Life

 I reached out to Courtney to see if she would be open to sharing her story and she was!
-Her journey started slightly after the New Year in 2016.
+Her journey started slightly after the New Year.

 It was Jan.
 3, 2016 and Courtney had taken her seat in church.
 The pastor’s message focused on the upcoming year and he asked the crowd to look at the new year through the lens of possibility.
 He posed this question: how could you be more loving, more peaceful, more grateful, and more joyful this year?
 The pastor’s words rang like a bell in Courtney’s head after she left church that day.
 She had been wrestling with an internal struggle and though she had pushed it down into the deepest part of her, she couldn’t ignore it any longer.
 At 33, she was still single, feeling a bit lost and defeated professionally, and had a negative body image.
 Most of her friends were married and starting families.
 Society, she said, was telling her that she was behind in her life and internally, she felt uncomfortable in her own skin.

 She told her close friends and family about the pastor’s message and asked their opinion about which topic she should examine in her life over the next year.
 Would it be gratitude, love, joy, or peace?
 She soul searched herself and “peace” was tugging at her, and it also was the resounding choice from those she asked as well.
 That was it, in 2016, she would focus on finding inner peace.